seejl25/road_accident_analysis/README.md

 The project includes:
 - Creation of key performance indicators (KPIs)
-- Complete data cleaning and transformation in Excel
+- Complete data cleaning and transformation in Excel [Link Text](#Excel)
 - Interactive charts and slicers for dynamic filtering
 - A centralized dashboard for clear visualization
-- SQL querying to derive KIPs
+- SQL [Link Text](#SQL) querying to derive KIPs
-- Data cleaning and transformation with Python Pandas and Numpy
+- Data cleaning and transformation with Python [Link Text](#Python) Pandas and Numpy
 - Visualisation of KPIs with Python Matplotlib and Seaborn
+- Predictive modelling to classify accident severity using Logistic Regression and Random Forest Classifier

 ### 📌 Key Requirements Implemented